dwalleck/darylwalleck.dev.old/content/posts/how-orgs-impact-testing-career.md

 wish I could have learned in a less painful way, but now it's certainly a lesson I won't forget.

+## What should I want from my leader

+- Genuinely interested in me and my career growth
+- Sets goals that stretch your current knowledge and comfort
+- Will give you honest but constructive feedback
+- Listens, understands, and acts on your concerns when possible
+- Acts in your best interest over theirs
+- Leaves you the room and grace to fail when necessary
+- Can articulate your accomplishments in clear and meanful ways to their peers and leadership

 ## Benefits of reporting to a test leader

 Their focus is solely on testing.
 They may have a greater pool of knowledge